-Deep tunnels beneath the mountain, exit at the base of the glacier, with 200-metre thick ice overhead.
-Svartisen, Norway’s second largest glacier, is the site of an independent glaciological research laboratory, built in 1995 for researchers around the world.
+Deep tunnels beneath the mountain exit at the base of the glacier, with 656-feet-thick ice overhead.
+Svartisen, Norway’s second largest glacier, is the site of an independent glaciological research laboratory built in 1995 for researchers around the world.

-At approximately 370 square kilometres, Svartisen is Norway’s second largest glacier after the Jostedal Glacier.
-It stretches across the municipalities of Meløy, Rødøy, Beiarn and Rana, between the Holandsfjord, Glomfjord and Melfjord in the west, and Blakkadalen in the east.
+At approximately 230 square miles, Svartisen is Norway’s second largest glacier after the Jostedal Glacier.
+It stretches across the municipalities of Meløy, Rødøy, Beiarn and Rana, between the Holandsfjord, Glomfjord and Melfjord to the west, and Blakkadalen to the east.

-Despite being the lowest lying glacier on the European continent before the last Ice Age retreat, Svartisen is home to several mountains over 1,500 metres high.
-Snøtinden in the west rises to 1,595 metres above sea level, while the peaks of Sniptinden and Istinden in the east are 1,586 and 1,572 metres above sea level respectively.
+Despite being the lowest-lying glacier on the European continent before the last Ice Age retreat, Svartisen is home to several mountains over 4,900-feet high.
+Snøtinden to the west rises to 5,233-feet above sea level, while the peaks of Sniptinden and Istinden to the east are 5,203-feet and 5,157-feet above sea level, respectively.

-Centuries ago, the glaciers in this region stretched their “fingers” all the way to the seashore.
-Engabreen, a glacier arm of Svartisen, currently stretches almost to the Holandsfjord.
-However, climatic changes during the past century caused the ice to retreat almost two kilometres, until the 1960s.
-The glacier then began expanding back down towards the water, but in recent years it has begun shrinking again.
+Centuries ago, the glaciers in this region stretched their ‘fingers’ all the way to the seashore.
+Engabreen, a glacial arm of Svartisen, currently stretches almost to the Holandsfjord.
+Climate changes during the past century caused the glacier to retreat over one mile until the 1960s, when it began expanding again.
+However, in recent years the glacier has started to retreat.

-Recently, a new industrial park has also been developed to take advantage of the power resources generated in the region.
+This power is created by the accumulated melted glacial ice that flows through 45 tunnels underneath it and collects at the power station.
+Every foot of descent is utilized to create hydroelectric power.
+Recently, a new industrial park has also been developed to take further advantage of the power resources generated in this region.

-Cruise ships sail into Holandsfjord for a view of Engabreen.
+Our ships sail into Holandsfjord for a view of Engabreen.
 Once at port, an excursion to Svartisen Glacier provides the chance for an even closer look at this frozen beauty.
-Hikers will also find large caves in the limestone mountains in the east of this area with marked trails.
+Hikers will also find large caves to explore in the limestone mountains to the east of this area.